 Thankfully the sand and the silicone oil are not toxic, which is why this is a safe toy for older children.
 The problem comes if the sand is eaten in large amounts.
 For instance, if your fur baby chows down on a bunch of this stuff, he could end up with a bowel obstruction.

 The problem is that the sand, after being eaten, will stay in the dog’s intestines.
+The sand clumps together in your dog’s digestive tract and can cause an obstruction.
 When the bowel tries to empty, the sand simply remolds itself, which makes it impossible for the dog to get out of his system.
 This creates a blockage in the intestines.